gosiweletan/AlaskaAirlinesInterview/TicketManagementSystem.IntegrationTests/README.md

+### This project was created by Cursor.
+It is the only part of this solution created by AI.
+It has not been cleaned up.

 # EventsController Integration Tests

 This project contains comprehensive integration tests for the `EventsController` and `VenuesController` in the Ticket Management System.